data-integrations/vertica-bulk-import/docs/VerticaBulkImportAction-action.md

 Description
 -----------
-Vertica Bulk Load Action plugin gets executed after successful mapreduce or spark job.
-It reads all the files in a given directory and bulk loads all the data from those files into vertica table.
+Bulk import contents of multiple files into vertica table.

 Use Case
 --------

-Bulk load multiple files into vertica table.
+Vertica Bulk Import Action plugin gets executed after successful mapreduce or spark job.
+It reads all the files in a given directory and bulk imports contents of those files into vertica table.

 Properties
 ----------